Exact predicates, exact constructions and combinatorics for mesh CSG: The algorithm

 \subsubsection{The multiprecision floating-point arithmetic kernel}

-For this reason, and because the algorithm is used in production by the Tessael company, I implemented and tested an alternative kernel, that does not have the limitations of the expansion-based kernel mentioned above.
+For this reason, and because the algorithm is used in production by Yoyodine Corp\footnote{to be replaced with the real company name in the final non-anonymous version}, I implemented and tested an alternative kernel, that does not have the limitations of the expansion-based kernel mentioned above.

 \paragraph*{\bf Multiprecision floating-point arithmetics}

 The kernel is based on multi-precision integers, implemented in the GNU Multiple Precision library (GMP), similarly to what is done in CGAL \cite{cgal:eb-23a}.
 As in CGAL, I represent a floating point number with a mantissa $m$ stored as a multi-precision signed integer from GMP (\verb|mpz_t|) and a 32 bits exponent $e$.
 The represented number is $m \times 2^e$.
 To ensure the uniqueness of the representation, $m$ is constrained to have no trailing zero (its least significant bit is always 1), with the exception of 0, always represented as $0^0$.
 GMP provides all the necessary functions (initialization from integer, adding, subtracting, product, left and right shift, comparisons).
 As compared to CGAL, I optimized some operations, such as equality (compare sign, then exponent, then mantissa only if they were the same), comparisons (easy answer if signs differ), and comparison with special values such as 0 and 1.
 It has a non-negligible impact in our context, where many operations are nested.